 It’s easy to see why either of these endeavors would be fun.
 They both require a combination of talent with the urge to seek thrills and the ability to accept not knowing what is around the next corner.
 But with the adrenaline rush both sports offer, there is a distinct possibility of something going wrong.
 Not knowing what’s around the bend may be exciting, but it’s an unknown that has cost many riders their lives.

-At the Law Offices of Michael A. DeMayo, we want our clients, their friends and family to be as safe as possible.
+At DeMayo Law Offices, we want our clients, their friends and family to be as safe as possible.
 That’s why we’re offering up some safety information about both bicycling and motorcycling.
 To educate you and your loved ones, we’ll identify the most common mistakes that can lead to accidents and provide information for those who are just getting started in either sport.
 We’ll also go over some general safety tips that may help you avoid the risk for catastrophic injuries.

 Common Mistakes that Lead to Motorcycle Accidents